freegeo/jmeta/README.md

 [4, 5, 6, 7]
 ```

-In the example above the type **range1_7_and_4_9** is a conjunction of its nested types (range 1-7 & range 4-9).
+In the example above the type `range1_7_and_4_9` is a conjunction of its nested types (range 1-7 & range 4-9).
-By defaul **jmeta** composes all types defined in the mixins section using the **all** modificator.
-That's very
+By default **jmeta** composes all types defined in the mixins section using the `all` modificator.
+That's a very
-strict mode means that all the corresponding constrains should be passed successfully before a given value is approved.
+strict mode means that all the corresponding constraints should be passed successfully before a given value is approved.
-Sometime the all modificator turns a type into a sealed one.
+Sometimes the `all` modificator turns a type into a sealed one.
 As for example try to mix integer and string types.
-But there is also not so strict version of the all modificator - the **any** modificator.
+But there is also not so strict version of the `all` modificator - the `any` modificator.
 Using this modificator
 you create true variant types and achieve some other interesting effects.
-The any modificator assumes that
+The `any` modificator assumes that
 this is enough if a given value satisfies any type of listed types of the mixins section.

 ```erlang